-The Ecodesign Directive, an initiative introduced by the EU in its efforts to cut energy use by 20 percent by 2020, has also had an effect on Swedish design.
-The Ecodesign requirement means that products must meet certain energy-efficiency standards if they are to be used within the EU.
+The Ecodesign Directive, an initiative introduced by the EU in an effort to cut energy use by 20 per cent by 2020, has also had an effect on Swedish design.
+The Ecodesign requirement means that products must meet certain energy efficiency standards if they are to be used within the EU.

-Bolon is a traditional family business that makes carpets.
+Bolon is a traditional family business that makes carpets (see image above).
 In 2003, it was taken over by the third generation, sisters Marie and Annica Eklund, who design woven floors for creative, inspired environments.
 The carpets are based on reusable raw materials and contain no harmful additives.
-Bolon has also worked for top fashion houses, most recently Missoni.
+Bolon has also collaborated with fashion houses such as AltewaiSaome and Missoni.

 Konstfack, founded in 1844, is one of the oldest art and design colleges in Sweden.
-Located south of Stockholm city center, it offers courses at bachelor’s and master’s levels.
+Located just south of central Stockholm, it offers courses at bachelor’s and master’s levels.
 It has around 900 students and 200 employees.

 The Umeå Institute of Design in northern Sweden provides four academic programmes focusing exclusively on industrial design and related specialisations.
 The college was founded in 1989.

-Beckmans College of Design in Stockholm was founded in 1939 by Anders Beckman, a pioneer in the young Swedish advertising industry.
+Beckmans College of Design in Stockholm was founded in 1939 by Anders Beckman, a pioneer in the young Swedish advertising industry (see above).
 The students at Beckmans learn to rely on their own imagination and creativity, and to develop their own personal styles in close cooperation with others, not only those in their own group but also students from other disciplines at the college.

 The School of Design and Crafts is part of the University of Gothenburg.
 The craft courses at the school include jewellery, textiles and ceramics.

-The Swedish School of Textiles in Borås offers expertise in all textile fields from crafts and design to technology, production, finance and marketing.
+The Swedish School of Textiles in Borås, east of Gothenburg, offers expertise in all textile fields from crafts and design to technology, production, finance and marketing.